 If you watch players like Sergio Busquets or Xavi at Barcelona, they’re constantly looking over their shoulder before they receive the ball so they know if there’s a defender coming or if they can turn.
 They also rarely check back to the soccer ball with their back turned towards the rest of the field.
 Instead, they look over their shoulder before the ball comes and come to receive the ball almost half turned.
 Xavi is a master at scanning the soccer field and checking his shoulder to see who’s around him.

 The half-turn is one of the most essential soccer skills for a midfielder.
 In order to successfully pull off the half-turn, you must be aware of the space behind you so you don’t turn into a defender.
 It is crucial to get in the habit of checking your shoulder!
-While you don’t need a ton of space to do the half turn it’s all about knowing where you are on the soccer field and how close the defender is to you.
+You don’t need a ton of space to do the half turn.
+It’s all about knowing where you are on the soccer field and how close the defender is to you.
 The half turn allows you to open up to the field and play the ball faster.
 You’ll see the field better and will have more options.